michaelyang1/FeedForwardNeuralNetwork/README.md

 * You have installed Python 3
 * You have installed NumPy
-* You have downloaded the MNIST database
+* You have downloaded the MNIST database (only for demo in test.py to run; you can skip this step and use your own dataset if you'd like)
 * You have a basic understanding of feed forward neural networks

 Installation